sahiga/developer.box.com/guides/retention-policies/list.md

 ---
 # List All Retention Policies

-To list all Retention Policies that have been created in an enterprise, call the [retention_policies][retention_policies] API endpoint.
+To list all Retention Policies that have been created in an enterprise, call the [`GET /retention_policies`][retention_policies] API endpoint.

 <Samples id="get_retention_policies">